 The close proximity of the research laboratories to the clinics within the National Cancer Centre and the Duke-NUS Medical School (Duke-NUS) allows a collegial, collaborative and productive scientific and clinical research environment to forge research in translational biomedical science.
 Moreover, significant collaborations have been established with investigators from all the local universities and research institutions, and with scientists from the major academic centres of the world, as well as with biotechnology companies.

-The nine laboratories are run by highly qualified Principal Investigators, who collectively oversee the work of 18 Post-doctoral Fellows, 29 Research Officers and Associates; 3 Research Technologists in the Division.
+The eight laboratories are run by highly qualified Principal Investigators, who collectively oversee the work of 18 Post-doctoral Fellows, 29 Research Officers and Associates; 3 Research Technologists in the Division.
 They also supervise M.Sc. and Ph.D. students from NUS, Duke-NUS and NTU.
 We provide laboratory attachments throughout the year to students at several levels e.g. from Junior colleges, Polytechnics, medical students and undergraduates from local and foreign universities.

 Most of the work in the Division is funded by competitive national and international grants awarded to the Principal Investigators.
 Furthermore, collaborative work and fee-for-service work is also conducted in conjunction with the industrial partners and pharmaceutical companies.
 Our work has been published in major peer-reviewed journals such as Cancer Cell, Nature Cell Biology, Proceedings of the National Academy of Sciences, Hepatology; Genome Biology; etc.